Project structure

 Key files and directories

 Project configuration.
 Defines your site name, sidebar navigation, and optional versioning.
 This is the only required configuration file.
 Contains all your Markdown documentation pages.
-Each .md file becomes a page on your site.
+Each `.md` file becomes a page on your site.
 The filename (without extension) is the page slug used in URLs.
+Reusable markdown fragments for <wc-include />.
+Include targets must live under this directory.
 Optional directory for custom Lit web components.
-Any .js file here is automatically loaded alongside the built-in components.
+Any `.js` file here is automatically loaded alongside the built-in components.
 Generated output directory.
-Created when you run docslit build.
+Created when you run `docslit build`.
 Deploy this directory to any static hosting provider.

 Configuration file